 Now we digress a little to deal with the issue as to the maintainability of the cross objections.
-For three reasons we find the cross objection not entitled to consideration on merits: firstly, in an appeal by special leave under Article 136 of the Constitution, cross objections do not lie; secondly, the BPT having given a proposal to the Court though on being prompted by the Court to do so, the Bombay Port Trust should not be permitted to beat a retreat and withdraw from the compromise proposals or lay challenge to it in the facts and circumstances of the case.
-The compromise proposals have been held to be fair, just and reasonable, and challenge to it is devoid of any merit; and thirdly, the issue as to compromise proposals stands implicitly circumscribed by the order of remand dated

-31.10.1995 and cannot be allowed to be reagitated at this stage.
+For three reason we find the cross objection not entitled to consideration on merits: firstly, in an appeal by special leave under Article136 of the Constitution, cross objections do not lie; secondly, the BPT having given a proposal to the court though on being prompted by the Court to do so, the Bombay Port Trust should not be permitted to beat a retreat and withdraw from the compromise proposals or lay challenge to it in the facts and circumstances of the case.
+The compromise proposals have been held to be fair, just and reasonable, the challenge to it is devoid of any merit; and thirdly, the issue as to compromise proposals stands implicitly circumscribed by the order of remand dated 31.10.1995 and cannot be allowed to be registered at this stage.
 The first of these three needs elaboration.

-BPT has filed cross-objections.
-A question of significance arises whether a cross-objection, as contemplated by Order 41 Rule 22 of the Code of Civil Procedure, 1908, is at all maintainable in a civil appeal by special leave under Article 136 of the Constitution in this Court?
+BPT has filed cross-objection.
+A question of significance arises whether a cross-objection , as contemplated by Order 41 Rule 22 of the Code of Civil Procedure, 1908, it at all maintainable in a civil appeal by special leave under Article 136 of the Constitution in this Court ?
 No decision by this Court squarely dealing with the point has been brought to our notice.
-Alopi Nath & Ors.
-Vs. Collector, varanasi, 1986 (Supp) SCC 693, too is not directly on the point but comes very near to it.
-A question as to the admissibility of cross-objections under a local law of Uttar Pradesh arose for the consideration of this Court.
+Alopi Nath & Ors. v/s Collector, Varanasi, 1986 (Supp) SCC 693, too is not directly on the point but comes very near to it.
+A question as to the admissibility of cross objections under a local law of Uttar Pradesh arose for the consideration of this Court.
 The U.P.
-Municipal Corporations Adhiniyam, 1959, has constituted a tribunal with power and functions of the Court to deal with reference arising out of acquisition of land for U.P.
+Municipal Corporations Adhiniyam, 1959, has constituted a tribunal with power and functions of the Court to deal with reference arising out of the acquisition of land for U.P.
 Municipal Corporation under the Land Acquisition Act 1849.
 The Indian Evidence Act 1872 and the Code of Civil Procedure, 1908, apply to all proceedings before the Tribunal.
-Its decisions are final subject to appeal under sub-Section (1) of Section 381 which reads as under:-Appeals\\ (1) An appeal to the High Court shall lie from a decision of the Tribunal, if\\\
+Its decision are final subject to appeal under Sub-Section 381 which reads and under:

-- (a) the Tribunal grants a certificate that the case is a fit one for appeal, or - (b) the High Court grants special leave to appeal, provided that the High Court shall not grant such special leave unless the Tribunal has refused to grant a certificate under clause (a).
+- "381.Appeals (1) An appeal to the High Court shall lie from a decision of the Tribunal , if - (a) The Tribunal grants a certificate that the Case is a fit one for appeal, or - (b) The High Court grants special leave to Appeal , provided that the High Court shall not grant such special leave unless the Tribunal has refused to grant a certicate under Clause (a)

-- (3) Notwithstanding anything contained in the foregoing provisions, no appeal shall lie under this section unless the appellant has deposited the money which he is liable to pay under the order from which the appeal is filed. - (4) Subject to the provisions of sub-section (1), the provisions of the Code of Civil Procedure, 1908, with respect to appeals from original decrees, shall, so far as may be, apply to appeals under this Act. - (5) (i) An application for the grant of a certificate under clause (a) of subsection (1) may be made within thirty days from the date of decision of the Tribunal. - (ii) An appeal against the decision of the Tribunal may be preferred within sixty days from the date of the grant of the said certificate. - (iii) An application to the High Court for special leave to appeal under clause (b) of sub-section (1) may be made within sixty days from the date of the order of refusal of the said certificate.
+XXX XXXX XXXX - (3) Notwithstanding anything contained in the foregoing provisions, no appeal shall lie under this section unless the appellant has deposited the money which he is liable to pay under the order from which the appeal is filed. - (4) Subject to the provisions of sub-section (1), the provisions of the Code of Civil Procedure, 1908 with respect to appeals from original decrees, shall, so far as may be , apply to appeals under this Act. - (5) (i) An application for the grant of a certificate under Clause (a) of subsection (1) may be made within thirty days from the date of decision of the - (ii) An appeal against the decision of the may be referred within sixty days from the date the grant of the said certificate. - (iii) An application to the High Court for special leave to appeal under clause(b) of sub-section (1) may be made within sixty days from the date of the order of refusal of the said certificate.